 - Anyone opening an MPF account as an employee or a Personal MPF account is not eligible for ESS.

 If you are categorized as SEP by the MPF (you earn income from trade-in or production of goods or services, but you are not any one’s employee) or holders of more than one MPF account is eligible for a one-off subsidy in each tranche period.

 However, this eligibility does not extend to employers who do so for government employees, employees of subverted organizations, and employees of statutory bodies.
 Approximately 1.5 million employees across Hong Kong are expected to be able to benefit from the ESS.

 All ESS subsidy payments are to be made in two tranches.
 The first tranche is expected to be paid at some point during June 2020.
 These payments relate to salaries covering the period spanning June to August 2020.
 The second tranche of payments is expected to be made in September 2020.
 These payments are related to salaries from September to November 2020.
 The government is currently fine-tuning the details surrounding application and payment mechanisms.

 The government of Hong Kong also understands that not everyone is sufficiently covered by the existing provident fund systems.
 Employees in industries such as passenger transport, construction, and catering are among those classified as such.
 For such employees, the government has formulated sector-specific schemes to fulfill their subsidy needs.

-Application of the ESS requires the proper documentation and procedures.
+The application of the ESS requires proper documentation and procedures.
 To ensure a smoother application, engage with an experienced service provider like Paul Hype Page to assist you.

 Violations and Loopholes